mslycn/my-home-assistant-haos-project/README.md

   <a href="https://awesome-ha.com"><strong>https://awesome-ha.com</strong></a>
 </div>

+Welcome to msly.cn

+Useful scripts, snippets and shaders here it is gathered for free.

+We have collected most of the scripts from external sources like Home Assistant Communities (Forums, Answers) and some of them are made by us.

 Home Assistant is an open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server.